tsuru/tsuru/docs/services/api.rst

     $ tsuru unbind mysql_instance --app my_app

-Tsuru calls your service to unbind an app with a service instance via DELETE on ``/resources/<service-name>/hostname/<app-hostname>`` (please notice that tsuru does not include a trailing slash).
+tsuru calls your service to unbind an app with a service instance via DELETE on ``/resources/<service-name>/hostname/<app-hostname>`` (please notice that tsuru does not include a trailing slash).
 Example of request:

 .. highlight:: text